Umar ibn Ubayd Allah ibn Ma'mar

-Early life
+Ancestry and early life

-Umar was the son of Ubayd Allah ibn Ma'mar ibn Uthman ibn Amr ibn Ka'b ibn Sa'd ibn Taym of the Banu Taym clan of the Quraysh.
+Umar was the son of Ubayd Allah ibn Ma'mar (Note: His full genealogy was Umar ibn Ubayd Allah ibn Uthman ibn Amr ibn Ka'b ibn Sa'd ibn Taym) of the Banu Taym clan of the Quraysh.
 The Quraysh was the tribe of the Islamic prophet Muhammad and the caliphs (leaders of the Muslim community).
 The first caliph, Abu Bakr, belonged to the Banu Taym, as did Talha ibn Ubayd Allah, a prominent companion of Muhammad, a leading member of the community after his death in 632, and one of the wealthiest figures of the early Muslim state.
 Umar's grandfather, Ma'mar, was Talha's paternal uncle, and a companion of Muhammad, who converted to Islam with the bulk of the Quraysh after the conquest of Mecca in 630.
+Ma'mar's descendants lived in Muhammad's and the early caliphs' capital at Medina and in Basra, one of the Muslims' two principal garrison towns in Iraq and the springboard for the Arab conquest of Iran.
 Ubayd Allah was a commander in the conquest of the major Sasanian fortress city of Istakhr in Fars and most likely died during the operation, though the sources cite different years (643–644, 649–650, or 650–651).

 Umar became the leader of the Banu Taym clan in the following years.
 After the death of the fourth caliph Ali, the Syria-based Umayyads gained the caliphate, but in 680–683, opponents of Umayyad rule revolted, launching the Second Muslim Civil War.
 The Umayyads lost control over most of the Caliphate's territories, with Iraq, Iran and Arabia falling under the rule of the Mecca-based caliph, Abd Allah ibn al-Zubayr in 683–684.
 Under Ibn al-Zubayr, a grandson of Abu Bakr, the Banu Taym attained a measure of influence in the state.